Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 For instance, if a fintech app is designed with sophisticated trading tools aimed at seasoned investors but marketed to the general public, it may see low adoption rates due to its complexity.

-Comprehensive market research, involving potential user interviews, surveys, and pilot testing, is essential to understand and meet your target audience’s needs.
+Comprehensive market research, involving potential user interviews, surveys, and pilot testing, is essential to understanding and meeting your target audience’s needs.

 4. Poor User Experience (UX) and Interface Design